 Already well versed on what a registered agent is and the role they play?
-If so, you can probably skip this blog post.
+If so, you can probably skip this blog post and read part 2 and part 3.
 However, if you aren’t as familiar with the topic, we suggest you continue reading to learn more.

 What is a registered agent?